Frédéric Van HeemsPresident and Chief Executive Officer

 Through media relations, digital and social media, crisis communications management, employee engagement and executive communications, she communicates the company's mission with various external and internal stakeholders.

-Carrie joined VNA in 2018 as Vice President of Communications where she worked with the leadership team to recognize internal and external communications opportunities and defined appropriate strategies to capitalize on them.
-She was promoted to Senior Vice President of Communications in October 2019.
+Carrie joined VNA in 2018 as vice president of communications where she works with the leadership team to recognize internal and external communications opportunities and define appropriate strategies to capitalize on them.
+She was promoted to senior vice president of communications in October 2019.

 Carrie brings more than 25 years’ corporate communications experience in global Fortune 150 environmental services, waste, energy and manufacturing corporations.

 Prior to joining VNA, she was director of global communications for InterGen, an independent power producer.
 She has held roles of increasing responsibility in corporate communications at Waste Management, Wheelabrator Technologies and Tyco International.

 Graduating with honors from the University of New Hampshire, Carrie has a Bachelor of Arts in communications.

 Amin NajjarPresident and Chief Executive Officer, Facilities and Building Services

 Amin Najjar leads Veolia North America's Facilities and Building Services (FBS) business.
 With over 20 years of experience in facilities and energy management, Amin is responsible for ensuring that FBS supports Veolia North America's strategies of growth and innovation.